 A motor fleet insurance policy typically excludes the following conditions:

-- Wear and tear on your vehicles
+- Regular wear and tear on your vehicles

-- If your vehicle is driven without a valid driving license
+- Driving your vehicle without a valid license

 - Engine damage due to oil leakage